amoe/acceleratedcpp/exercise-notes.md

 What stuff can be compared?
 Iterator maybe -- yes, iterators support comparison operations and also expose the failure of this logic.

+## 8-8

+> Why didn't we write `(begin + end) / 2` instead of `begin + ((end - begin) / 2)

+First confirm that these are actually identical which they are. seems to me the answer is likely that (begin + end) yields an iterator which does not support the division operator.

+WRONG.
+Actually (begin + end) is itself invalid, you can only add things that are convertible to 'ptrdiff_t' (long) to an iterator.

+But, you can subtract begin from end, why?
+The actual answer is because the set of operations for random access iterators mandates that p - q be supported, but not p + q.
+Why?
+The reason for this is that `p - q` returns an INTEGER, the DISTANCE between two iterators, and does not itself return an iterator.
+So it's in no way equivalent to saying `p - 2` which returns an iterator.
+As such, `p + q` would not make any sense.